justinbreese/dse-multi-cloud-demo/iaas/README.md

     * Instructions on how to install the CLI for Azure: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
     * Instructions on how to install the CLI for AWS: https://docs.aws.amazon.com/cli/latest/userguide/installing.html
     * Instructions on how to install the CLI for GCP: https://cloud.google.com/sdk/
 * After you've installed the CLIs, be sure to configure each one so that you can use them.
+Important: make sure that the default output for all of the CLIs is json.
+You do this during configuration.
-* Install jq: `sudo apt-get install jq`
+* Install jq: `sudo apt-get install jq` - you will need this for the scripts to successfully parse json.

 ## Deploy some VMs on each cloud provider
 * An example command that you can run for Azure: `./deploy_azure.sh -g jbreese-awesome`
 * An example command that you can run for GCP: `./deploy_gcp.sh -d jbreese-awesome`
 * An example command that you can run for AWS: `./deploy_aws.sh -s jbreese-awesome`
-* Read all about the specifics below for each of the commands
+* Read all about the specifics below for each of the commands (e.g. change default region)

 ## Gather the IP addresses of the clusters that you made:
 * You can run the `gather_ips.sh` and the appropriate switches to get the public and private IP addresses from the deployed VMs in the given cloud providers.